bruwyvn/yggdrasil-backup-authserver/README.md

-# Yggdrasil Backup Authserver
+# Yggdrasil Backup Authentication Server
-See the original source-code for more info.
+See the original source code for more info.